 The SECURE Act (Setting Every Community Up For Retirement Enhancement Act) became effective January 1, 2020.
 It effectively eliminated the ability to take distributions from Inherited IRA or 401k retirement plans over extended periods of time.
 Now these funds must be withdrawn from the account within 10 years.
 There are exemptions for certain beneficiaries, however.

-The new rules would not apply to:
+The new rules for a Beneficiary IRA would not apply to:

 - a surviving spouse